typedb/typedb-docs/00-general/04-quickstart.md

     plays friend-request:friendship,
     plays friendship-list:listed;

-## an example of subtyping in Grakn
+## an example of subtyping in TypeDB
 friend-request sub request,
     relates friendship as subject,
     relates friend-requester as requester,